Program Details

 Academic curriculum

 Residents are released from clinical duties on Wednesday afternoons to attend the academic program.
-A completely renewed curriculum was rolled out in 2013/2014.
 Residents at the Foundations stage, participate in the Foundations Program, which concentrates on basic principles of anesthesia including preoperative assessment, pharmacology and physiology, anesthesia equipment and anesthesia practice.
 Teaching is mostly case based, simulation, and small group learning.

 Core residents attend the Core Program which runs over two years and covers all subspecialties.
 Again, teaching is mostly case-based and via simulation.
 The Transition to Practice year will concentrate on exam preparation and independent practice.